Zaju: Performance

 Zaju drama was performed by four to five actors.
-There were three parts in the performance of Zaju drama; first part (Yanduan) was the introduction, the second part was were the stories were being told - it is considered the main play as it carries the content of the show; the third part (Sanduan) was always a humorous ending.
+There were three parts in the performance of Zaju drama; first part (Yanduan) was the introduction, the second part was the stories were being told -- it is considered the main play as it carries the content of the show; the third part (Sanduan) was always a humorous ending.
 Each character had restricted singing roles as it will be a lot easier for the performance to flow accordingly.
 Acts were also given distinct rhymes but the melodies were given to those of the Beijing region.

 In contrast to Elizabethan theater where Males would cross-dress as females during plays due to only male actors being allowed on stage, in Zaju and other Yuan drama, cross-dressing was very common, the majority of performers for Zaju were actually female and they would play a variety of male roles on the stage such as the jiatou or a 'soft' male lead.